-The Spanish start their celebrations late in the evening and New Year's Eve or Noche Vieja is no exception.
-The night starts at home with a family dinner.
-In true Spanish fashion, this begins around 9:00 pm (at the earliest.
-Appetizers start off this holiday feast, and they are followed by multiple courses of home cooked food.
-After dinner comes dessert-- usually fresh fruit, nuts, and plenty of delicious, sweet turrón (Spanish candy bars).
+The Spanish always eat dinner and start their celebrations late in the evening, and New Year's Eve, or Noche Vieja, is no exception.
+This celebratory night typically starts at home with a family dinner.
+In true Spanish fashion, this begins around 9 p.m. at the earliest.
+Appetizers start off this holiday feast, and they are followed by multiple courses of home-cooked food.
+After dinner comes dessert, which is usually fresh fruit, nuts, and plenty of delicious, sweet turron, which are Spanish candy bars.

-In preparation for midnight, everyone fills their glass with cava and has a dozen grapes ready to go.
+As midnight gets closer, everyone fills their glass with cava (Spanish sparkling wine) and has a dozen grapes ready to go.
 What for, you ask?
-When the bells chime twelve times to count down to midnight, everyone starts popping grapes in their mouths - one for each ring of the bell.
-The goal is to finish your grapes by the time the bells stop chiming and you'll have good luck in the new year!
+When the bells chime 12 times to count down to midnight, everyone starts popping grapes in their mouths, one for each ring of the bell.
+The goal is to finish your grapes by the time the bells stop chiming, and you'll have good luck in the new year.

-After plenty of hugs and kisses with everyone in the family and more cava and sweets, many people choose to spend the rest of the evening with their friends, dancing the night away at a discoteca (a nightclub) or concert.
-There is usually a cover charge to enter, and some places provide an open bar with plenty of cocktails and cava, Spanish sparkling wine.
+After plenty of hugs and kisses with everyone in the family and more cava and sweets, many people leave to spend the first hours of the new year with their friends, dancing the night away at a nightclub or going to a concert.
+There is usually a cover charge at clubs, and some places provide an open bar with plenty of cocktails and yes, more cava.

-- Top Spanish Tapas: This list contains the most popular Spanish "tapas" or appetizers from Bravas Potatoes to Spanish Omelet.
+- Top Spanish Tapas: These are the most popular Spanish tapas, or appetizers, from Bravas potatoes to Spanish omelet.

-- Cava, Spanish Sparkling Wine: Try this instead of French champagne-- it's the same style of wine, just with different grapes!
-Try mixing up some Spanish Sparkling Wine Lemon Sorbet for an extra-special drink for this evening's celebration.
+- Cava, Spanish Sparkling Wine: Try this instead of French champagne; it's the same style of wine, just made with different grapes.

-- : A small scoop of this beautiful pink sorbet will make your sparkling wine even more festive.
+- Raspberry Sorbet: A small scoop of this beautiful pink sorbet will make your sparkling wine even more festive.
 Or use chilled white wine if you prefer.

-- Where to Buy Spanish Food: Not sure where to buy turrón or ingredients for Spanish tapas?
-You'll find a selection of Spanish food in gourmet and ethnic food stores, or order over the internet from any one of the sites on this list.
+- Where to Buy Spanish Food: Not sure where to buy turron or ingredients for Spanish tapas?
+You'll find a selection of Spanish food in gourmet and ethnic food stores or you can order it online from any one of the sites in the link above.